shinde-shantanu/Questionator/README.md

 ## 2. GamingPlatformWithRealTimePlayerCapacity

-This module was done by Mrs. Shruti Kanatt .
 This was a telegram chatbot, but because we never could truly grasp on how to use it, we switched to the web platform.

 ## 3.TextAnalysisInTheEntertainmentDomain